suriyadeepan/suriyadeepan.github.io/pages/proposals/socialcommnet.markdown

 ## Administrative Model

-Puducherry city is divided into municipalities.
-Each municipality has a counselor who handles the local problems.
+Puducherry city is divided into 8 communes.
+Each commune is provided with a municipal council (Mayors, Deputy Mayors and Councillors) for the administration of affairs[[wiki](https://en.wikipedia.org/wiki/Pondicherry_Municipal_Council)].

+1. Muthialpet
+2. Rajbhavan
+3. Uppalam
+4. Orleanpet
+5. Nellithope
+6. Mudaliarpet
+7. Villianur
+8. Ariyankuppam